jpngfile/HololensVuforia/README.md

 Then build the Visual Studio solution onto the hololens.

 Note:
-You may have the change the vuforia app code in Vuforia Configuration.
+You may have the change the vuforia app license code in Vuforia Configuration.